Summits | Meetings | Publications | Research | Search | Home | About the G7 Research Group

 15 March 2020

-The 2018 G7 Charlevoix Summit Interim Compliance Report reviews progress made on 21 selected commitments set out at the 2019 Biarritz Summit for the period of 27 August 2019 to 20 December 2019 (see Table A).
+The 2019 G7 Biarritz Summit Interim Compliance Report reviews progress made on 21 selected commitments set out at the 2019 Biarritz Summit for the period of 27 August 2019 to 20 December 2019 (see Table A).
 The preface and summary of the findings are listed below.
-The 2019 G7 Biarritz Summit Interim Compliance Scores, with rankings by country and by issue.
+The summary of the 2019 G7 Biarritz Summit Interim Compliance Scores, with rankings by country and by issue, is available below.

 Download the full 318-page report here.